Onkarsus13/AudioText-Classififcation/README.md

 `python train.py`

-to get the f1 score on test set first download the model from there
+to get the f1 score on test set first download the model from [here](https://drive.google.com/file/d/1O2x97oRxDSzd0PgbY0BHOFrZr3_PY_Wl/view?usp=sharing)

 `python evaluate.py`

 all the tensorboard training logs can be found here